ml#

 transforms#

-Add gaussian noise to the input image.
+Add Gaussian noise to the input tensor.

 Apply a gaussian blur to the input image.